Carolingian church: Schools and education

 Within the Carolingian empire, schools and education were inherently linked to the church.
 Each monastery and cathedral was required to have a school.
 Several prominent Carolingian figures came from the church schools, perhaps the most famous example being Einhard, who was educated at Fulda.
 Charlemagne himself made a case for schools to teach boys, in a circular letter to the bishops and abbots of his realm, saying "those who desire to please God by living rightly should not neglect to please Him by speaking correctly."

 Theological controversies

 Iconoclasm

 Iconoclasm is the social belief in the inappropriateness of icons and other religious images or monuments, for either religious or political reasons.
 Individuals who engage in or support iconoclasm are called iconoclasts.
 The practice became common in the early eighth-century Byzantine Empire and was considered heretical by the Catholic Church.
 As such, iconoclasm had few adherents in the Frankish world, where church leaders maintained that images were acceptable and had significant didactic value.

-In the early 790s, Charlemagne issued the Libri Carolini, a treatise composed by his courtier and adviser Theodulf of Orleans, which refuted the acts of the iconoclast second council of Nicaea (787) and reaffirmed the Carolingian position in favour of images.
+In the early 790s, Charlemagne issued the Libri Carolini, a treatise composed by his courtier and adviser Theodulf of Orleans, which refuted the second council of Nicaea (787) and reaffirmed the Carolingian position which maintained that images should not be destroyed because of their usefulness in teaching but which also rejected the veneration of images made mandatory by Nicaea.